roelfie/react-redux-udemy/README.md

 | 24      |              | REST, path params (react router), browser history   | JSON Server, Lodash                 |       |
 | 25      |              | portals (modal popups)                              |                                     |       |
 | 27      | context      | context                                             |                                     |       |

+This course focuses on state management with standard React (state, context) and with Redux.
+For some `app`s I have ceated a `app-mobx` copy to illustrate what the app would look like when using MobX.

+At the end of this README there's an appendix on MobX.

 # Section 1: Introduction